IKIM-Essen/ClusterDocs/source/part3.md

 | Node-local scratch | Temporary working files for one job | Deleted after job or node cleanup | Usually low-latency and high-throughput |
 | Archive | Infrequently accessed retained data | Long-term | Optimised for capacity, not active computation |

-Confirm actual RCC paths and policies before publication.
+Use the RCC paths and lifecycle rules stated above; confirm project-specific quota, backup, and retention requirements with the project owner.

 ## Capacity planning